joshmarinacci/webxr-workshops/models/README.md

 ### Multiple Clips

-What if the model has more than one animation in it?
+We did not specify *which* animation to use for the cauldron because the 3D model file only has one animation embedded in it.
+If you don't specify an animation the `animation-mixer` will use the first one it finds as the default.
+However, what if the model *does* have more than one animation in it?
 For example, this model [Hero Knight](https://sketchfab.com/models/30b8847ce37441a2ab7c00b3d5fe4af2) by [iamneuron](link) has several animations for standing, running, slaying, etc.  These are called *clips* and to choose between them you must use the `clip` property of the animation-mixer component.

 There's just one problem.
 Before we can choose a clip we need to find out the *names* of the clips in the model.
 We need a tool to inspect the model and give us this information.
 I highly recommend the [glTF Viewer](https://gltf-viewer.donmccurdy.com/) by Don McCurdy (if you play around with VR on the web for a while you’ll hear Don’s name over and over).